SilenNaihin/ai_templates/README.md

 ## Requirements

-- Be sure to have a `.env` file with the `OPENAI_API_KEY` defined in the root of your project.
+- Be sure to have a `.env` file with the `OPENAI_API_KEY` defined in the root of your project or your api key defined in some way for OpenAI.
 AWS env variables are for ChromaDB deployment https://docs.trychroma.com/deployment
-- This library doesn't currently support the use of top-p and text models like `text-davinci-003`.
-Streaming and logit_bias parameters are not supported
+- This library doesn't currently support text models like `text-davinci-003`.
+Streaming and logit_bias parameters are also not supported

 ## Contributing

-I'd welcome and appreciate contributions to aitemplates.
+I welcome and appreciate contributions to aitemplates.
 If you'd like to contribute a feature, please submit a pull request.
 For bugs, please open a new issue, and I'll address it promptly.